Filippo-Corti/SocialMediaMining/Project/notes.md

 - On BlueSky: 15k accounts and 20k posts
 - On Youtube: 18 videos (12 for trump, 6 for harris), 60k accounts and 115k comments

+Questions:
+- Do I need to extract # of followers and following for each account?
+- Should I extract the bio from the accounts?
+Could be significant to understand the stance / compare the stance
+- Are the Social Media Platforms a good choice for this?
+Are they polarized?
+Can you measure that?

 FOR Truth vs Bluesky:

 - Consider Normalizing Networks by having two Networks with around same number of nodes (same order)
 - Visualize the networks
-- Basic measures:
+1. Basic measures:
   - Size and Order
   - Density
   - Average Degree
   - Connected Components
-- Centralization and influence:
+2. (ASK?)
+Centralization and influence:
   - Degree Distribution (Centralization?)
   - Betweenness Centrality
   - Eigenvector Centrality
-- Community Detection:
-  - Modularity
-  - Communities
-- Activity Inequality:
+3. Activity Inequality: > I USE THEM TO COMPARE THE DISTRIBUTIONS OF COMMENTS IN EACH NETWORK?
+  CHECK OUT RANDOM NETWORK...
     - Gini Coefficient on comments per user
     - Lorenz Curve
+4. Echo Chambers Theory (requires Machine Learning for content labeling) ECHO CHAMBERS -> ECHO CHAMBERS THEORY:
+   1. Network Modularity and Community Detection
+   2. Stance Homogeneity within Communities (Check out Homophily from Echo Chambers paper)
+   3. Stance Assortativity (SELECTIVE EXPOSURE)
+   4. Information Diffusion Simulation (SIR Model - Check out part 2 from Echo Chambers paper)
-- Others:
+5. (ASK?)
+Others:
   - Reciprocity
   - Link Strength
   - Stability: Social Balance Theory and Social Status Theory (after stance labels probably)
-  - ECHO CHAMBERS
-- Then move on the semantic analysis...
-  - Assortativity on those attributes...

-What's not relevant:
-- Clustering Coefficient (Transitivity)
-- Average path length / diameter
-- Assortativity (before stance labeling)

-Questions:
-- Do I need to extract # of followers and following for each account?
-- Should I extract the bio from the accounts?
-Could be significant to understand the stance / compare the stance
-- Are the Social Media Platforms a good choice for this?
-Are they polarized?
-Can you measure that?

-Use Echo Chamber Theory, Selective Exposure, or Deliberative Democracy theory as a frame.

 FOR Youtube:
+-> IMPORTANT: Deliberative Democracy theory as a frame.

 Notes:
 - When users from opposing stances reply, do they reinforce, shift, or escalate?